TRACK CHAIR

 Typically, such articles loosely follow this structure:

 - Short introduction to the topic: Frame the topic of the article.
-Use footnotes rather than traditional academic referencing style when using prior research.
+Use footnotes rather than the traditional academic referencing style when using prior research.

 - Extensive research findings: Use headings and figures/tables to communicate findings.
 Address solutions to managerial challenges.
 Present lessons learned from the research and recommendations.
 Possibly develop and/or use a practice-oriented framework to organize and present findings.